The Virgin Spring: Development

 Director Ingmar Bergman first read about the legend of Per Töre, who had seven daughters who fell victim to seven rapists, as a student, and felt it was ideal for adaptation.
 He had proposed it as a ballet for the Royal Swedish Opera or as a play, but decided a film would be most suitable while making Wild Strawberries.
 For adaptation, Bergman chose "Töres döttrar i Wänge" as among the simplest of the ballads about Töre.

 New influences came from Japanese cinema, with Bergman particularly being a fan of Rashomon (1950).
 He later referred to The Virgin Spring as "a wretched imitation of Kurosawa".
-For a screenwriter, Bergman chose novelist Ulla Isaksson.
-Isaksson had written a novel set in Medieval times and was acclaimed for its realism, which Bergman felt might prevent repeat of some criticisms of his 1957 film The Seventh Seal.
+Bergman chose novelist Ulla Isaksson as screenwriter.
+Isaksson had written a novel set in medieval times and was acclaimed for its realism, which Bergman felt might prevent repeat of some criticisms of his 1957 film The Seventh Seal.
 In writing the screenplay, Isaksson was most interested in exploring conflicts between Christianity and paganism, while Bergman wanted to dissect guilt.

-SF Studios required Bergman to make a comedy before agreeing to produce The Virgin Spring.
-The comedy became The Devil's Eye.
+Svensk Filmindustri required Bergman to make a comedy before agreeing to produce The Virgin Spring; the comedy became The Devil's Eye.